kart-projects/Disaster-Response/README.md

 5. **DisasterResponse.db** - The stored sqlite database file with "UniqueMessages" table after running process_data.py

-6. **classifier.pkl** - The Python picke model file that can be invoked using a Flask based Web Application.
+6. **classifier.pkl** - The Python pickle model file that can be deployed using a Flask based Web Application.

 7. **run.py** - The Web application invoker that hosts a Flask(a lightweight WSGI web application framework) based WebPage at http://0.0.0.0:3001/ after running it.